Why are the quotes I’m getting so expensive?

 2: You will reduce your electric bill by the amount of power your solar system produces by way of a Net metering agreement with the power company.
 This reduction in electric bill will continue for the life of the system – at least 25 to 30 years!
 With the expected RISE in electric rates, your savings will be even greater!

-3: For the next 7 years, you can sell the SRECs your system produces (Solar Renewable Energy Credits).
+3: In some states, you can sell the SRECs your system produces (Solar Renewable Energy Credits).
 SRECs are traded in private markets much like the stock market, and are purchased by companies who are MANDATED to purchase a portion of their energy used from renewable resources like Solar.
 This is above and BEYOND the energy savings on your electric bill.
 Your system will produce about 1 SREC for each 1000 watts of panels you put on your roof.
 If you have 3000 watts of solar panels installed, you can sell (Through a broker) 3 to 4 SRECS per year.
 In the past, they could be sold for as much as $250 each!
-But increased buildup of solar has forced pricing down to the $40 range for Ohio, $250 for NJ, and in between for other states that offer them.
+But increased buildup of solar has forced pricing down to the $2 range for Ohio, $250 for NJ, and in between for other states that offer them.
 SRECs are planned to be phased out by 2025, so if you want to recoup as much of your system cost as possible as quickly as possible, NOW is the time to plan and install it!!

 By reducing your electric bill, getting the tax credit, and selling your SRECs, you can cut the PAYBACK PERIOD for your solar installation to as little as 6 to 8 years, even without the grant money.
 Since your system will perform almost maintenance free for the next 25 to 30 years, your Return On Investment (ROI) can be substantial, and certainly better than the best stocks, bonds or mutual funds that you can find available today for the budget of the every day average worker making 40 to 75K a year.